MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Horizontal scroll must not be present in an in-meeting tab. [*Mandatory Fix*]

-* Horizontal scroll isn't an expected behavior in in-meeting dialogs.
+* In-meeting dialogs used in your app must not allow horizontal scrolling.
 Use in-meeting dialogs sparingly and for scenarios that are light and task oriented.
 You can specify the width of the in-meeting dialog’s I-frame within the supported size range to account for different scenarios. [*Mandatory Fix*]

-* Horizontal scroll isn't an expected behavior in task modules.
+* Task modules used in your app must not allow horizontal scrolling.
 Task modules allow you to select different sizes to make the content responsive without the need of Horizontal scroll.
 If required, you can use a Stage View (a full screen UI component to surface your web content) to complete the workflow without Horizontal scroll. [*Mandatory Fix*]

-* Horizontal scroll present in a tab in a personal chat, group chat, channel, in meeting details tab, and entire tab canvas isn't an expected behavior in Teams, unless your tab uses an infinite canvas with fixed UI elements. [*Mandatory Fix*]
+* Horizontal scroll present in the tab in a personal chat, channel, and in-meeting details tab in any scope is not allowed if the entire tab canvas is scrollable, unless your tab uses an infinite canvas with fixed UI elements. [*Mandatory Fix*]

 * Horizontal scroll in Adaptive Cards must not be present in Teams. [*Mandatory Fix*]

-* Bottom rail for navigation in Tabs must not conflict with Teams mobile app navigation. [*Mandatory Fix*]
+* Bottom rail used for navigation in tabs must not conflict with Teams native mobile app navigation. [*Mandatory Fix*]

 </details>
 </br>